IEEE-VIT/.github/profile/README.md

 <div align="center">
   <br>
-  As we stumble into September 2025, IEEE VIT is back from vacation mode and ready to debug life (and code)! 🐞💻<br>
+  As we stumble into October 2025, IEEE VIT is back from vacation mode and ready to debug life (and code)! 🐞💻<br>
   This month, let's turn coffee into code, ideas into memes, and procrastination into innovation.
 The grind never stops, but at least the weather's cooler! ☕🍁🚀
 </div>